 History and Mission

-Established in 1979 by the Oklahoma Regents for Higher Education and the Board of Regents of the University of Oklahoma, The Carl Albert Congressional Research and Studies Center is a nonpartisan institution devoted to teaching and research related to the United States Congress and more broadly to strengthening representative democracy through engaged and informed citizens.
+Founded by Professor Ron Peters and established in 1979 by the Oklahoma Regents for Higher Education and the Board of Regents of the University of Oklahoma, the Carl Albert Congressional Research and Studies Center is a nonpartisan institution devoted to teaching and research related to the United States Congress and, more broadly, to strengthening representative democracy through engaged and informed citizens.
+Located at the University of Oklahoma in Norman, Oklahoma the center is a living tribute to the ideals, leadership, and accomplishments of the Honorable Carl Albert - native Oklahoman, University of Oklahoma alumnus, Rhodes Scholar and 46th Speaker of the U.S. House of Representatives.

-Believing that professional research is the foundation upon which its academic programs rest, the Center promotes original research by faculty members and students into various aspects of politics and the Congress.
-Further, the Center’s congressional archives provides a national resource available to historians, political scientists, the media and public interested in the study of Congress.
-Among the largest in the country, the archives includes the papers of 58 former members of Congress (14 senators and 44 representatives) and 20 additional collections of former legislative and political aides, journalists, scholars, and organizations.
+Second, believing that professional research is the foundation upon which its academic programs rest, the center promotes original research by faculty members and students into various aspects of politics and the Congress.
+Further, the center’s congressional archive provides a national resource available to historians, political scientists, the media and members of the public interested in the health of our representative institutions.